allen-munsch/doctospec/README.md

 **A natural language grammar for building user interfaces with LLMs and agents**

 DoctoSpec is a flexible, English-like specification language designed for AI-assisted UI development.

 Write UI specifications naturally, and let LLMs interpret them into working code for any framework.

 Built for the age of AI agents and conversational development.

+Add the grammar into the context, or into the project RAG, generate a spec, and share that spec with a site building AI.

 ## Philosophy